kirainmoe/tongfang-macos/README-en.md

 ### What's working

 - Turbo boost and CPU frequency stage.
-- Intel UHD630
+- Intel UHD Graphics 630
 - Brightness control and Fn keys
 - I2C HID Touchpad
 - Realtek Ethernet
 - Bluetooth (No Airdop if you are using Intel Bluetooth)
-- Audio (Realtek ALC268vc, using AppleALC + layout-id 29/88)
+- Audio (Realtek ALC269vc, using AppleALC + layout-id 29/88)
 - Battery status (using Clover hotpatch)
 - USB 3.0 and Type-C
 - Sleep